liuzq2002/Adguard-Home-For-Magisk-Mod/README.en.md

 # 📖 Tutorial – Read Before Use

-- Disable or uninstall other ad-blocking modules, proxy tools, accessibility services, VPN ad blockers, browser ad blockers, private DNS, and modules like Scene, ZN-Audit-Patch, Zygisk-Sui, etc.
+- Disable or uninstall other ad-blocking modules, proxy tools, accessibility services, VPN ad blockers, browser ad blockers, private DNS, and modules like Scene, iWanJi Toolbox, ZN-Audit-Patch, Zygisk-Sui, etc.
 - If ads aren't blocked, try clearing the app’s cache and data, then restarting it
 - Magisk users: Click the gear icon next to the module to access the Web UI manager
 - If using Clash Meta, disable system proxy in Network settings (tested and working)